FaLk0-exe/CryptoTask/README.md

 * MVVM architecture;
 * Multipage navigation;
 * Chosen data api - https://cryptingup.com;
-* The main page displays top 10 currencies orderred by price;
+* The main page displays top 10 currencies ordered by price;
 * Left double click at data row displays detailed information about currency.
 Also this page have 'Website button'.
 This button navigate you to the currency website, if available;
 * Search currency by id or name;